Table of Contents

 Creating, sharing, and practicing evacuation plans goes beyond checking a regulatory box for apartment residents and managers.
 This fundamental safety measure protects your community’s greatest asset: human life.

-Steps to Create an Effective Emergency Evacuation Plan
+Steps to Create an Effective Emergency Evacuation Plans for Apartments

 A well-laid-out Emergency Evacuation Plan needs careful preparation and teamwork.
 Good planning improves your chances of escaping dangerous situations safely and helps reduce confusion and panic.